Show me how to setup Cygwin/X on Windows to connect to the cmslpc cluster

 You now need to setup the Prerequisites for logging into the cmslpc cluster, we treat the setup mostly like a Linux machine here.
 This is shown in the next few images.
 The next steps are summarized as follows:

-• Putting the krb5.conf into C:\cygwin64\etc - you may need Windows administration privileges to do this
+- you may need Windows administration privileges to do this - Making a

 # - - - - - - - - - - - - cygwin - - - - - - - - - - - - -